Scouts BSA: Ideals

+The goal of the Scouting program is for Scouts to embody these ideals, as well as memorize and understand them.

 The Scout Sign is used when giving the Scout Law or the Scout Oath and as a signal for silence.
 The Scout Salute is used when saluting the flag of the United States.
-The left-handed handshake is used as a token of friendship and as an identity with Scouts worldwide.
+The left-handed handshake is used as a token of friendship and forms connections between Scouts worldwide.

 Emblems

-Scouting uses a series of medals and patches as emblems.
-The badge for the Scout rank consists of a simple fleur-de-lis, which symbolizes a compass needle.
-The needle points the Scout in the right direction, which is onward and upward.
-The Tenderfoot badge takes the fleur-de-lis of the Scout badge and adds two stars and an eagle with an American shield.
+Scouting uses a collection of medals and patches with emblems, which represent a Scout's specific achievements.
+The badge for the Scout rank consists of a simple fleur-de-lis, which symbolizes a compass rose.
+The compass symbolically points the Scout in the right direction, which is onward and upward.
+The three points of the fleur-de-lis, along with the three-finger salute represent the three parts of the Scout Oath (duty to God and Country, duty to others, duty to oneself).

+The Tenderfoot badge utilizes the fleur-de-lis of the Scout badge and adds two stars and the eagle and shield from the Great Seal of the United States.
 The stars symbolize truth and knowledge; the eagle and shield symbolize freedom and readiness to defend it.
 The Second Class badge features a scroll inscribed with the Scout Motto, with the ends turned up and a knotted rope hanging from the bottom.
-The knot reminds each Scout to remember the Scout slogan, and the upturned ends of the scroll symbolize cheerfulness in service.
-The First Class badge combines the elements of the Tenderfoot and Second Class badges.
+The knot is intended to remind each Scout to remember the Scout slogan and the upturned ends of the scroll symbolize cheerfulness in service.
+The First Class badge combines the elements of the Scout, Tenderfoot and Second Class badges.

 For years, the First Class badge was used as the emblem of the BSA.
-Star has a First Class symbol on a five-pointed yellow star, and initially indicated the five merit badges required to earn the rank.
+The Star rank has a First Class symbol on a five-pointed yellow star, which initially indicated the five merit badges required to earn the rank.
 Life has a First Class emblem on a red heart, and initially symbolized the first-aid and health-related merit badges that the rank required.
 Now it signifies that the ideals of Scouting have become a part of the Scout's life and character.

 Equipment

-In the United States, Scouts BSA and its predecessor Boy Scouts of America has functioned as a licensor and distributor of official Scout uniforms, camping gear, and other items since the 1920s.
+In the United States, the Boy Scouts of America functions as a licensor and distributor of official Scout uniforms, camping gear, and other items since the 1920s.
 These include backpacks, pocket knives, belt knives, tents, sleeping bags, canteens, and mess gear.